cattle-ops/terraform-aws-gitlab-runner/README.md

 ### Terraform

-Ensure you have Terraform installed the modules is based on Terraform 0.11, see `.terraform-version` for the used version.
+Ensure you have Terraform installed.
+The modules is based on Terraform 0.11, see `.terraform-version` for the used version.
 A handy tool to mange your Terraform version is [tfenv](https://github.com/kamatama41/tfenv).

 On macOS it is simple to install `tfenv` using `brew`.